 چکیده:

-Background: Lumbar disc herniation (LDH) is one of the most common pathologies leading to radiculopathy.
-Open microdiscectomy is the gold standard of treatment for LDH; however, minimally invasive techniques such as percutaneous laser disc decompression (PLDD) are gaining further attention.
-In this study, we retrospectively reviewed the clinical outcomes of patients who underwent PLDD and compared their results with a group of patients who underwent open micro-discectomy.
+Introduction: Lumbar disk herniation (LDH) is one of the most common pathologies leading to radiculopathy.
+Open microdiscectomy is the gold standard of LDH treatment.
+However, minimally invasive techniques such as percutaneous laser disk decompression (PLDD) are gaining growing attention.
+In this study, we retrospectively reviewed the clinical outcomes of patients who underwent PLDD and compared them with those of a group of patients who underwent open microdiscectomy.

 Methods: Our report included patients diagnosed with protruded LDH with severe refractory pain for at least 6 to 8 weeks who underwent the interventions.
-Baseline outcome parameters were recorded before the procedures and questionnaires were filled at two follow-up sessions.
-Pain intensity was measured using the visual analog scale (VAS), patients were asked to fill the 36-item short-form health survey (SF36) to report their quality of life and we used the Oswestry disability index (ODI) to obtain information about patients’ daily functional status.
+Baseline outcome parameters were recorded before the procedures, and questionnaires were completed at two follow-up sessions.
+Pain intensity was measured using the visual analog scale (VAS).
+Additionally, patients were asked to complete the 36-item short-form health survey (SF-36) to report their quality of life.
+Finally, we used the Oswestry disability index (ODI) to obtain information about patients’ daily functional status.

-Results: A total of 165 patients were enrolled.
-At the final follow-up, there was no statistically significant difference in the level of VAS between the groups.
-However, the differences between the two groups regarding the SF36 and ODI were statistically significant.
+Results: A total of 165 patients were enrolled in the study.
+At the final follow-up, there was no statistically significant difference in the VAS level between the groups.
+However, the differences between the two groups regarding the SF-36 and ODI were statistically significant.

-Conclusions: Our study report showed that both methods significantly improved the clinical outcomes of the patients with protruded disc herniation.
+Conclusion: Our study report showed that both methods significantly improved the clinical outcomes of the patients with protruded disk herniation.

 نوع مطالعه: Original | موضوع مقاله: Clinical Neuroscience